-The first thing you may notice is the rich color or patina of an antique floor, which took nature hundreds of years to create.
-Also, the subtle variations of color such as the beautiful shades of honey and amber in pumpkin pine flooring (aka Eastern White Pine).
-The texture and contour of the wide planks surface due to foot wear or saw marks.
-The taper of the board from one end to the other.
-Many old floor boards are not the same width from one end to the other which leads to the overall irregular pattern of the floor.
-Defects on the surface such as patches (wood, leather, tin) or the rare roman numeral carved in the surface when the boards were originally made.
-And finally, the slight differences in thickness of the wide planks adds to the overall surface irregularity.
-All of these nuances create a unique and beautiful original floor.
+The first thing you may notice is the rich patina of an antique floor, which took hundreds of years to create, and subtle variations of color, such as the beautiful shades of honey and amber in Pumpkin Pine Flooring (aka Eastern White Pine).
+The texture and contour of the wide plank surface is due to foot wear or saw marks.
+Many old floor boards are not the same width from one end to the other, which leads to a pleasing irregular pattern.
+Some floors even have patches (wood, leather, tin) or the rare Roman numeral carved in the surface when the boards were originally made.
+These features add character and warmth, which cannot be found in new flooring.